 Bluegrass versus Lafayette?
 SCAPA Bluegrass includes our 4th-8th grade students.
 SCAPA Lafayette includes our 9th-12th grade students.
 The Bluegrass building is adjacent to Lafayette High School and some SCAPA LHS students continue to return to Bluegrass for classes in their art area during the school day.

-What’s a typical SCAPA Bluegrass day like?
+What’s a typical SCAPA day like?
 Elementary students have class in their Major (chosen art area) 3 times/week, with an elective class (band, strings or movement) on opposite days.
 They also have class in other art areas (art, dance, drama, choir, literary arts) in addition to their Major area as part of their weekly class rotation.
 Elementary students have science daily along with their math, social studies, reading & language arts classes.
 Middle school students have class in their Major every day, declare a Minor each year in a different art area than their Major, and have multiple elective options.
 Middle schoolers rotate through their academic classes on an A/B schedule.
-High schoolers have class in their Major every day, and rotate their academic and other elective classes on an A/B schedule.
+High schoolers have classes related to their Major every day, and rotate their academic and other elective classes on an A/B schedule.

 What is Cruise Into SCAPA?
 Cruise Into SCAPA is SCAPA Bluegrass’ annual back-to-school night.
 Families & students are invited to school and attend grade-level orientation meetings, receive academic schedules & teacher assignments, meet teachers, complete required forms, pay student fees, order choir uniforms and stock up on SCAPA Wear.

 Where do SCAPA performances take place?
 SCAPA utilizes multiple local venues for their performances…Lexington Opera House, Norsworthy Auditorium, Pam Miller Downtown Arts Center, Beeler Auditorium at Lafayette High School, Farish Theatre at the downtown Lexington Public Library, local churches and SCAPA Bluegrass’ multipurpose room.